alexfrom0815/Online-3D-BPP-PCT/README.md

 # Learning Efficient Online 3D Bin Packing on Packing Configuration Trees

+This project is being continuously updated, please stay tuned！

 We propose to enhance the practical applicability of online 3D-BPP via learning on a hierarchical packing configuration tree which makes the DRL model easy to deal with practical constraints and well-performing even with continuous solution space.

 ![PCT](images/packingtree2D.png)